 If you are moving out of student accommodation or moving to a new flat, check its security before moving in.
 When living with a group of friends there will always have to be compromises; just make sure it’s not on the security of the property.

-If you are being stalked, harassed or have been a victim of burglary or robbery and are in immediate danger, call us on 999.
+If you are in immediate danger, call us on 999.

-You can also report by calling 101 or report it online.
+For any other incidents of being a victim of crime, you can report by calling 101 or report it online.